andybalham/blog-source-code/blog-posts/ent-int-patterns-with-serverless-and-cdk-part-02.md

 ![Architecture diagram using EventBridge](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/ent-int-patterns-with-serverless-and-cdk/case-study-eventbridge.png?raw=true)

-The event-driven processing of each API request is as follows:
+The processing of each API request is as follows:

 1. The API handler publishes a `QuoteSubmitted` event
 1. The `QuoteSubmitted` event is handled and initiates a [step function](https://aws.amazon.com/step-functions/)